Discovering Depths: Alexander Bobkin's Artistry

-Alexander Bobkin (1952) is a Russian-Dutch painter and photographer now based in Nijmegen, The Netherlands.
+Alexander Bobkin (1952) is a Siberian born painter and photographer based in Nijmegen, The Netherlands.
 His work delves into the spiritual aspects hidden beneath our daily reality, influenced by his Siberian heritage.

 Aside from painting, Bobkin also embraces photography.
 He ventured into social-documentary photography during the 1980s, capturing the raw truths often overlooked.
 In the Netherlands, his lens shifted to street photography, focusing on human interactions within their surroundings.
 Bobkin sees photography as a means to connect with reality, unlike painting, which offers a more distant perspective.